google/zetasql/docs/resolved_ast.md

   <a href="#ResolvedStatement">ResolvedStatement</a>::ObjectAccess column_access_list(int i) const;

 <font color="brown">  // This returns a topologically sorted list of generated columns
-  //  indexes in the table accessed by insert statement.
+  //  resolved ids in the table accessed by insert statement.
   //  For example for below table
   //  CREATE TABLE T(
   //  k1 INT64 NOT NULL,